Martin-Bernstein/Trickling_up.jl/README.md

 3. The above will output the table and figures to `/path/to/pkg/output`.
 You can check that the files `figure1.pdf`,`figure4.pdf`, `table1.tex`, and `table1.pdf` have been newly written into the `output` folder, and that they correspond to the figures in the original paper (the manuscript is at `auclert_original/tricklingup.pdf`).

 # Replicating with the docker container

+## Software requirements
+1. `Docker` in order to access and run the container.
+You can download the latest version of Docker desktop [here](https://www.docker.com/products/docker-desktop/).

+## Replication using the command line

+1. "Pull" the Docker container from DockerHub:
+    ```
+    docker pull martinbernstein/trickling-up-docker:latest
+    ```
+2. Run the Docker container.
+The Docker container will write tables and figures to an output folder.
+You can specify where on your machine you would like this output folder to live, by replacing `/path/to/desired/output` with your desired file path.
+The rest of the code should be typed in as is below.
+    ```
+    docker run -it --rm -v /path/to/desired/outputfolder:/app/output martinbernstein/trickling-up-docker
+    ```
+3. Check that the figures and tables in your `/path/to/desired/outputfolder` are as in the original manuscript.

+The one downside to this replication technique is that the container is entirely opaque: you cannot see what I am doing to replicate the paper.
+You can look inside the contained by instead using Docker desktop.
+## Replication using Docker desktop
+1. Open Docker desktop.
+Search